-Typing is one of the most important skill of computer users.
+Typing is one of the most important skills of computer users.
 It was a time when people used Typewriters even now.
-I have experienced typing with those typewriters, it's very painful and expectation of mistake since letters are not erasable :) I learned typing with Typewriters when I was at 9th standard 4 years ago.
+I have experienced typing with those typewriters, it's very painful and expectation of mistake since letters are not erasable :) I learned to type with Typewriters when I was at a 9th standard 4 years ago.
 Hardworking is required to excel at this skill!
-Well what if you have to learn another language like Hindi, Urdu, Arabic, Punjabi, Gujarati or any other Indic language?
+Well, what if you have to learn another language like Hindi, Urdu, Arabic, Punjabi, Gujarati or any other Indic language?
 I'd not like to go and learn them all, who has time?
 I have had a software "Hindi Writer" which helped me writing in Hindi with my roman (en-us) keyboard.
 Hindi Writer works well with ease.

 Recently Google launched a software Google Transliteration IME (Input Method Editor).
-Which allows users to write in supported language like Hindi, Arabic, Marathi, Telugu etc with their existing roman keyboard.
-It doesn't translates the words but transliterates.
-Transliteration means a transcription from one alphabet to another or rewrite in a different script.
+Which allows users to write in a supported language like Hindi, Arabic, Marathi, Telugu etc with their existing roman keyboard.
+It doesn't translate the words but transliterates.
+Transliteration means a transcription from one alphabet to another or rewrites in a different script.

 How does Google Transliteration IME work?

-When you type a word say "Google" it converts (transliterates) the script according to the pronunciation instead of what it means in Hindi or other language as "गूगल"
+When you type a word say "Google" it converts (transliterates) the script according to the pronunciation instead of what it means in Hindi or another language as "गूगल"

 The interface and the floating toolbar is pretty and decent.
 The floating toolbar pops up and shows a number of possibilities of the word may be as you type a word in the sequence of priorities